erodola/DLAI-s2-2020/README.md

 ### News

 - **30/03/2020:** On **Wed 08 April at 08:30am** there will be a **live lecture on Google Meet**, to address any doubts or questions you might have on the tutorials.
 Please **send all your questions via email** to Rodolà, Moschella and Norelli by Monday 06 April at the latest, so that we can properly organize the FAQ session.
+Note that the live lecture does not replace the usual tutorial, but is an addition to it.

 - **29/03/2020:** The slides for March 30th are now available for download.
 Also, fixed a typo in [lecture 06](https://github.com/erodola/DLAI-s2-2020/raw/master/06_sgd/06-sgd.pdf) in the unrolling steps for gradient descent and momentum.